dunkelstern/osmgeocoder/README.md

 See `README.md` in the [repository](https://github.com/dunkelstern/osmgeocoder) for more information.

+## Changelog

+### v1.0

+- Initial release, reverse geocoding works, forward geocoding is slow

+### v2.0

+**Warning:** DB Format changed, you'll have to re-import data

+- Fixed forward geocoding speed
+- Fixed import scripts to be more resilient
+- Made Openaddresses.io completely optional
+- Restored compatability with older 3.x python versions
+- Restored compatability with older PostgreSQL DB versions (9.5+ if you do no use openaddresses.io)
+- Switched to `pipenv`

 ## TODO

 - Return Attribution in API and in webservices

 ## "Quick" and dirty how-to

+**Statistics uutdated, will be updated shortly**

 Just for your information, this process takes a lot of time for a big import.
 Example figures on a machine with a Core i7-7700K on 4.2 GHz with a Samsung (SATA-)SSD and 32GB of RAM (and some tuned buffer sizes for Postgres):